 tasty children menus in several of the airport’s restaurants

 Do you have baby food that needs warming up?
 Not a problem, we’ll gladly help you out

 at any of our food courts.
 Do you prefer doing it

 yourself?
 Then you are welcome to use the microwave at

-Belgorama (Pier A), Bistrot (Pier B) and Exki (departures hall and Pier B).
+Belgorama (Gates A), Bistrot (Gates B) and Exki (departures hall and Gates B).